breeatoomey/newity-case-study/ai-log.md

 **Tool:** Claude Code
 **Duration:** ~30 minutes
-**Raw transcript:** Single Claude Code session covering all build segments; exported at end of build to ai-evidence/build-session.jsonl
+**Raw transcript:** Single Claude Code session covering all build segments; exported at end of build to `ai-evidence/build-session.jsonl`

 #### Prompt strategy

 Used a structured prompt that:

 - Forced the agent to read `scope-doc.md` *before* acting (single biggest quality lever — without it, Claude Code produces plausible-but-off scaffolds)
 - Locked the stack explicitly so the agent wouldn't second-guess choices already made in Phase 2
 - Drew the scope line hard: scaffold + render only, no business logic
 - Gave permission to make trivial calls without asking ("decide and flag, don't ask me where to put the public CSV")
-- Required a structured handoff at the end (what works, what's decided, what surprised the agent, what to verify) — this is what makes the session loggable
+- Required a structured handoff at the end (what works, what's decided, what surprised the agent, what to verify) — keeps the work loggable as I go

 #### What the agent produced